iiasa/message-ix-models/doc/global/source/message_new_features.rst

 - write complete GAMS data files (GDX)
 - add auxiliary parameters during export (e.g., duration of periods)

-Change database entries
+Change specific database entries
 ----

 - per-item changelog and annotations (old/new values, user, date-time, script, comments)
 - **to do:** restructure changelog as relational database
-- import list of set and parameter changes using Excel template
+- import list of set and parameter changes using Excel spreadsheet following the IAMC-template
+- import list of parameter changes using Nils' Excel spreadsheet for technology cost projection
-- **to do:** import directly from original data sources (using Excel, R, etc.)
+- **to do:** import any changes directly from original data sources (using specific Java functions or a Python/R-interface, etc.)
 - includes sanity checks (“forgotten” technologies or years, nonsensical values, etc.)
 - **to do:** include more sanity checks

-Cut and merge datasets
+Cut and merge Message datastructure
 ----

 - compare entire datasets (by set elements and parameter values)